ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 {: screen}

 {: tsCauses}
-Some services in {{site.data.keyword.Bluemix_notm}}, such as {{site.data.keyword.keymanagementservicelong}} do not support the creation of service credentials, also referred to as service keys.
+Some services in {{site.data.keyword.cloud_notm}}, such as {{site.data.keyword.keymanagementservicelong}} do not support the creation of service credentials, also referred to as service keys.
 Without the support of service keys, the service is not bindable to a cluster.
-To find a list of services that support the creation of service keys, see [Enabling external apps to use {{site.data.keyword.Bluemix_notm}} services](/docs/resources?topic=resources-externalapp#externalapp).
+To find a list of services that support the creation of service keys, see [Enabling external apps to use {{site.data.keyword.cloud_notm}} services](/docs/resources?topic=resources-externalapp#externalapp).

 {: tsResolve}
 To integrate services that do not support service keys, check if the service provides an API that you can use to access the service directly from your app.
 For example, if you want to use {{site.data.keyword.keymanagementservicelong}}, see the [API reference ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/apidocs/kms?language=curl).